Autobiography (Ashlee Simpson album)

 Autobiography is the debut studio album by American singer-songwriter Ashlee Simpson.
 Released in the United States by Geffen Records on July 20, 2004, the album debuted at number one on the US Billboard 200 and was certified triple platinum by the Recording Industry Association of America (RIAA).
 Musically, it combines elements of rock and pop.
-Critical reception for the album by critics was mixed.
+Critical reception for the album was mixed.
 Autobiography has sold more than five million copies worldwide.

 Three singles from Autobiography were released: "Pieces of Me"—the first and most successful single—which was a hit in several countries in mid to late 2004, as well as the follow-up singles "Shadow" and "La La".
 MTV highlighted the process of making the album in the reality series The Ashlee Simpson Show, which drew a large audience and served as an effective promotional vehicle for the album.